elhaw/Feed-reader-resting/README.md

 3. Review the functionality of the application within your browser.
 5. [Jasmine documentation](http://jasmine.github.io).

+# How to run the this locally
+- Click "Clone in Desktop" / "Download ZIP"
+- Open the folder
+- Open `index.html`

 # To pass the project

 - RSS feeds are defined in `allFeeds` and are not empty.